DATA-606-2023-FALL-MONDAY/Kim_Sunjung/docs/Proposal.md

 - **Why does it matter?**
   - User Satisfaction: this recomendation system can offer users to discover Korean Dramas that resonate with their interest, leading to higher satisfaction.
   - Content Discover: Most of foreginers are having hard time to discover Korean Dramas content lists.
 This recomendation can helps users navigate through the overwhleming amount of content.
-  - Marketing and Revenue: For streaming platforms, en effective recomendatin system can increases revenue.
+  - Marketing and Revenue: For streaming platforms, an effective recomendatin system can increases revenue.

 -	**What are your research questions?**
   - You can explore several research questions, such as: